About the Races

 The UP200 is an Iditarod qualifying race.
 Registration is limited to 40 teams, and mushers are required to have finished the Midnight Run or other equivalent sixty (60) mile continuous running races within the past three seasons.

-The JackPine 30 rounds out the weekend’s fun with a six-dog, 30-mile sprint starting and finishing in Gwinn Michigan.
-The JP30 will start on Saturday morning, February 16, 2013 from the parking lot of Larry’s Family Food’s in Gwinn.
+The Jack Pine 30 (JP30) rounds out the weekend’s fun with a six-dog race on a 24-mile trail starting and finishing in Gwinn, MI.
+The JP30 starts at 10:00am on Saturday morning from the parking lot of the First Baptist Church of Gwinn on North Billings Street.
 From there, it’s a race to the finish!
-The teams are expected back late morning or early afternoon in Gwinn at the First Baptist Church, located on North Billings Street late morning or early afternoon on Saturday.
-For the first time, there will be a purse for the JP30.
-Many mushers are finding the opportunity to finish in the money to be very exciting.
+The teams are expected back late morning or early afternoon in Gwinn at the First Baptist Church.
+This shorter race is an exciting run, start to finish in one day.
+Given the purse for the JP30, many mushers are finding the opportunity to finish in the money to be very exciting.
 The public is welcome at the Awards Ceremony, which will be held at the First Baptist Church after the last musher finishes.

 The rules for each race are posted here on the website under the Race Info tab, and mushers will also find registration forms and an online payment option through PayPal using either a credit card or PayPal account.